Philosophy: Etymology

-Physics was originally part of philosophy, like Isaac Newton's observation of how gravity affects falling apples.

 The word entered the English language primarily from Old French and Anglo-Norman starting around 1175 CE.
 The French philosophie is itself a borrowing from the Latin philosophia.
 The term philosophy acquired the meanings of "advanced study of the speculative subjects (logic, ethics, physics, and metaphysics)", "deep wisdom consisting of love of truth and virtuous living", "profound learning as transmitted by the ancient writers", and "the study of the fundamental nature of knowledge, reality, and existence, and the basic limits of human understanding".

 Before the modern age, the term philosophy was used in a wide sense.
 It included most forms of rational inquiry, such as the individual sciences, as its subdisciplines.
 For instance, natural philosophy was a major branch of philosophy.
 This branch of philosophy encompassed a wide range of fields, including disciplines like physics, chemistry, and biology.
 An example of this usage is the 1687 book Philosophiæ Naturalis Principia Mathematica by Isaac Newton.
 This book referred to natural philosophy in its title, but it is today considered a book of physics.

-The meaning of philosophy changed toward the end of the modern period when it acquired the more narrow meaning common today.
+The meaning of philosophy changed toward the end of the modern period when it acquired the narrower meaning common today.
 In this new sense, the term is mainly associated with disciplines like metaphysics, epistemology, and ethics.
 Among other topics, it covers the rational study of reality, knowledge, and values.
 It is distinguished from other disciplines of rational inquiry such as the empirical sciences and mathematics.

 Conceptions of philosophy

 General conception

 The practice of philosophy is characterized by several general features: it is a form of rational inquiry, it aims to be systematic, and it tends to critically reflect on its own methods and presuppositions.
-It requires attentively thinking long and carefully about the provocative, vexing, and enduring problems central to the human condition.
+It requires thinking attentively, long and carefully, about the provocative, vexing, and enduring problems central to the human condition.